 Copy and distribute the Girl Scout Internet Safety Pledge.
-All girls, as well as their parents/guardians, must read, agree to, and abide by the Girl Scout Internet Safety Pledge when online.
+All youth, as well as their parents/guardians, must read, agree to, and abide by the Girl Scout Internet Safety Pledge when online.

-Ensure girls' safety in website design.
-Girls must understand that the internet is an open means of communication that anyone can access.
+Ensure Girl Scouts' safety in website design.
+They must understand that the internet is an open means of communication that anyone can access.
 As such, websites can often attract people other than their intended audiences and users.
-It is therefore imperative that any information that could jeopardize the safety and security of Girl Scout members (girls and adults) is not disclosed on a website.
-The following measures help to ensure girls' safety while online:
+It is therefore imperative that any information that could jeopardize the safety and security of all Girl Scout members is not disclosed on a website.
+The following measures help to ensure Girl Scouts' safety while online:

-- Use only first names, and never include last names. - Never post addresses, phone numbers, or email addresses of girls. - Always have a parent or guardian's permission when using pictures of girls on a website.
-This is important for all girls, and special regulations apply for children younger than 13 years of age. - Do not post addresses of group meeting places or dates and times of meetings, events, or trips.
-Instead, an adult who wishes to communicate about upcoming events with families of Girl Scouts should send an email to the families. - Do not allow automatic posting of messages to a website.
-All postings on sites such as message boards or guest books should have adult oversight and be screened prior to posting live. - Ensure websites do not show personal email addresses of girls but use a troop or group email or an adult's email address.
+- Use only first names; never include last names. - Never post addresses, phone numbers, or email addresses of members. - Always have a parent or guardian's permission when using pictures of Girl Scouts on a website.
+This is important for all youth, and special regulations apply for children younger than 13 years of age. - Do not post addresses of group meeting places or dates and times of meetings, events, or trips.
+Instead, an adult who wishes to communicate about upcoming events with troop members and families should send an email or use a secure, password-protected website. - Do not allow automatic posting of messages to their website.
+All postings on sites such as message boards or guest books should have adult oversight and be screened prior to posting live. - Ensure websites do not show personal email addresses of members but use a troop or group email or an adult's email address.

 Be aware of shared content.
 When linking to other websites from your site, make sure site contents are in keeping with Girl Scout principles and activities.
 Avoid linking to commercial sites selling merchandise to avoid implied Girl Scout endorsement of the products they offer.
-Instead, seek out sites that support girls' participation in Girl Scouting.
+Instead, seek out sites that support participation in Girl Scouting.
 These sites should be tasteful and program-level appropriate.
-They should show diversity, be beneficial to girls, adults, and families, and be consistent with the mission of Girl Scouting.
+They should show diversity, be beneficial to Girl Scout members, adults, and families, and be consistent with the mission of Girl Scouting.
 As a courtesy, consider emailing the site's webmaster for permission to link to the site.
 Use similar criteria to determine which sites you support linking to your group's website.

 Respect copyrighted material.
-The basic principle is, if it is not yours, don't use it.
+The basic principle is: If it's not yours, don't use it.
 A group's website may not use copyrighted designs, text, graphics, or trademarked symbols without specific permission from the copyright or trademark holder.

-Girls may use trademarks owned by GSUSA, which include the trefoil shape, Girl Scout Daisy and Brownie pins, contemporary and traditional Girl Scout pins, the words Girl Scout Daisy, Girl Scout Brownie, Girl Scout Junior, Girl Scout Cadette, Girl Scout Senior, Girl Scout Ambassador, Girl Scouting, Girl Scouts, and Girl Scout Cookies, Girl Scout Brownie Try-Its, Girl Scout Junior badges, and all Girl Scout Cadette and Ambassador interest project awards, names, and symbols, and all Girl Scout Journey insignia.
+Girl Scouts may use trademarks owned by GSUSA, which include the trefoil shape, Daisy and Brownie Girl Scout pins, contemporary and traditional Girl Scout pins, the words Daisy Girl Scout, Brownie Girl Scout, Junior Girl Scout, Cadette Girl Scout, Senior Girl Scout, Ambassador Girl Scout, Girl Scouting, Girl Scouts, Girl Scout Cookies, Brownie Girl Scout Try-Its, Junior Girl Scout badges, all Cadette, Senior, and Ambassador Girl Scout interest project awards, names, and symbols, and all Girl Scout Journey insignia.
 Information on the use of GSUSA trademarks can be found under Terms and Conditions on the footer of each page of the national site.

 Keep in mind that Girl Scout trademarks can be used only in accordance with guidelines for their use.
-The Girl Scout Trefoil, for example, may not be animated or used as wallpaper for a website.
-Check with your council's website for complete graphic guidelines and approval information.
+The Girl Scout trefoil, for example, may not be animated or used as wallpaper for a website.
+Check with your council for complete graphic guidelines and approval information.